marpa-guide/marpa-guide/README.md

 Copyright / License
 -------------------

-This guide is copyright (c) 2013 Peter Stuifzand.
+This guide is copyright (c) 2013 Peter Stuifzand and Contributors.

-It is licensed under the Creative Commons Attribution-Non-Commercial-Share Alike 3.0 License.
+It is licensed under the Creative Commons Attribution-Share Alike 3.0 License.

 The examples are copyright their respective authors and licensed under MIT/X11 as follows: